asage-me/github.io/pages/github/pages/jekyll/set-up-jekyll.md

       {: .prompt-tip }
    - Enter a descriptive message for the commit, for this simple commit `Set up config and publish first post` will be good.
    - Click the Commit button and enter your GPG key - you should have [Commit Signing](/pages/github/commit-signing) set up
-   - After the commit is complete, sync changes to the remote repo (GitHub)
+   - After the commit is complete, sync changes to the remote repo (GitHub).
+You don't need to provide a Message here, it will use your commit message from before
      - ![Sync Changes](/assets/img/github/pages/jekyll/sync-changes.png)
    - Back on the GitHub repo, you should see some files now have a new commit message, and a yellow dot next to the latest commit message at the top.
 This dot means GitHub is building the changes.
-If you wait a little while and click it, you will see the status has changes to success and on a page refresh the dot will turn in to a green check mark
+If you wait a little while and click it, you will see the status changes to Success or Failure and on a page refresh the dot will turn in to a green check mark or red x
      - ![View Commit On GitHub](/assets/img/github/pages/jekyll/view-commit-on-github.png)
      - ![Build Checks Passed](/assets/img/github/pages/jekyll/build-checks-passed.png)
    - You can also see build status by going to Actions